pkgdemon/gs-wmaker/README.md

 ## Building Window Maker

-This fork is inteded to be build wihin GNU
+This fork is inteded to be built and installed wihin [GNUstep Desktop](https://github.com/onflapp/gs-desktop).

-Make certain you have GNUstep installed and have sourced the GNUstep.sh file.
-Once this is done you can install the enhanced features using build.sh.
-This should install GNUstepLib (the library that integrates WINGs with GS) and then builds WINGs and wmaker.

-The simplest way to get started is to do:

-`./build.sh`

-Happy Hacking...